slick/slick/src/sphinx/from-orm-to-slick.rst

 A single query is executed and the results returned.
 This makes database roundtrips very explicit and easy to reason about.
 Achieving few database roundtrips is easy.

-As you can see with Slick we do not navigate the object graph (i.e. results) directly, but by composing queries instead.
-We just compose queries instead, which are just place-holder values for database potential database round-trip yet to happen.
+As you can see with Slick we do not navigate the object graph (i.e. results) directly.
+We just compose queries instead, which are just place-holder values for potential database roundtrips yet to happen.
 We can lazily compose queries until they describe exactly what we need and then use a single ``.run`` call for execution.
 The problem explained above makes navigating the object graph directly not a very useful feature in many cases.
 As a consequence ORMs often offer a declarative query language as an alternative.

 Query languages
 _______________________